playfulprogramming/playfulprogramming/content/blog/typescript-type-generics/index.md

 And that's all I have for generics!
 Their usages are far and wide, and now you're able to apply your knowledge in code!
 We're hoping to have more posts on TypeScript soon - both more introductory and advanced.

 Questions?
 Feedback?
-Sound off in the comments below, we'd love to hear from you!
+Sound off in the comments below; we'd love to hear from you!